JAndrassy/WiFiEspAT/README.md

 ## Getting started

 * Put AT firmware version 1.7.x into the esp8266 you want to use with the WiFiEspAT library.
-[ESP8266_AT_LoBo repository](https://github.com/loboris/ESP8266_AT_LoBo) has binaries for all flash sizes.
 Make sure the firmware is working and returning OK to test command "AT".

 * Wire the esp8266 module to Serial1 of your Arduino.
 Wire RX to TX.
 If your Arduino doesn't have Serial1, wire the esp8266 modules to pins 6 as RX and 7 as TX for SoftwareSerial.